MukeshVosheta/Mukurepo/README.md

 It is and command line execution program on a terminal where user choose option numbers to select there feature or function to use

-In the project mostly used features are given cause it's a non interface used program some features like sorting or filter function not given at the moment
+In the project mostly used features are given, some features are not provided cause it's a no interface used program, some features like sorting or filter function not given at the moment

 ####